- This event has passed.

 The Hills are Alive!
 If you think the desert floor is all dust, gravel and rocks, then you haven’t taken a good look beneath your feet.
 The desert’s surface is full of life in the form of soil crust, lichen and desert varnish – the living things that probably cover more of the desert than any single kind of plant.
 These organisms have much in common — they’re all alive (yes, even varnish), they have some components that are neither plant nor animal and living filaments that are crucial to their existence.
 We’ll explore these life forms and how they enrich and protect the desert surface.

-This lecture has a corresponding Field Study hike only available to those who attend the lecture.
+This lecture has a corresponding Field Study hike limited to those participants, or previous participants who have attended this geology lecture.
 The Field Study date is Sunday, November 12th out of Lost Dog Trailhead.

 Presented by: Dan Gruber, Legacy Steward, McDowell Sonoran Conservancy